UK police search ex-Co-op bank chairman's home over drugs claims

-LONDON British police have searched the home of former Co-operative bank CWSGR.UL chairman Paul Flowers after a national newspaper published a video apparently showing the Methodist preacher arranging to buy crack cocaine and crystal meth.
+LONDON Nov 20 British police have searched the home of former Co-operative bank chairman Paul Flowers after a national newspaper published a video apparently showing the Methodist preacher arranging to buy crack cocaine and crystal meth.

 Police said they searched the home in Bradford in northern England after the Mail on Sunday newspaper published a video showing Flowers counting out 300 pounds ($480) in a car and handing it to another person after agreeing to pay for illegal drugs.